Q1CHENL/cbdp/03-replication.md

 - Change data capture (CDC) based replication – logical log: at the granularity of rows

-  - Easier for extenal use, run on different databases
+  - Easier for external use, run on different databases

 ```sql
 -- Source database has this table